Mester-Root/rubx/README.md

 Give your employer the best experience of a project.

-Updating - 🌀
+Updating - 🌀 :
 --------
-The next updates include `async`, complete documentation and optimization.
+   - The complete documentation and optimization.

 # rubika client self with python3 | RUBX module ![](https://i.imgur.com/fe85aVR.png)